mvolkmann/blog/src/prolog.md

 - Press ctrl-d to close and load the pseudo file.

 It seems this can replace existing facts rather than add to them.

+## Tree Representation

+Every Prolog predicate and query can be represented as a tree where parent nodes are functors and arguments are children.
+For example, `a(b, c(d, e), f)` can be represented as the following tree:

+- a/3
+  - b
+  - c/2
+    - d
+    - e
+  - f

 ## Data Structures